avamoo/xeon/README.md

 ## Free space you need

 For safety, atleast have **10MB** of storage.
-But, don't you worry, **Xeon** wipes that off once it's done with it!
+But, don't you worry, **Xeon** wipes garbage off once it's done with it!

 ## Installation